NicolaLampis/Nicola_online_CV/README.md

 ## User Stories

+The site's users are recruiters considering to hire the applicant.
+They are considering the candidate that matches with their needs.

 ## UX

 This website is only about one subject, and it is important to have a first good impression and a pleasing experience, to achieve the final goal.